s-surineni/s-surineni.github.io/_posts/2017-05-14-django_post.md

 `<form>` element.
 So if need to read JSON data from the POST request you need to use `json.loads(request.body)`.

-`request.body` gives you raw HTTP request body as a bytestring.
-You can convert into a dictionay using `json.loads()`.
+`request.body` gives you a raw HTTP request body as a bytestring.
+You can convert into a dictionary using `json.loads()`.
 {% if page.comments %}
 <div id="disqus_thread"></div>
 <script>